-Figure 1 Tonnage of the UK small vessel fleet

-3. PRINCIPLE OF SAFETY ASSESS-MENT

-Conventional stability assessments, relying on constant GZ criteria regardless of the size of vessel and the seastate, provide a pass/fail boundary but do not enable the level of safety to be assessed.
+Figure 1 Tonnage of the UK small vessel fleet 3.
+PRINCIPLE OF SAFETY ASSESSMENT Conventional stability assessments, relying on constant GZ criteria regardless of the size of vessel and the seastate, provide a pass/fail boundary but do not enable the level of safety to be assessed.
 The recommendations described here are based on the assumption that the level of safety is related to the size of the vessel, its residual stability when loaded and lifting, and the seastate.

-4. RELATIONSHIP BETWEEN STABILITY AND SAFETY

-The relationship between stability and safety is based on the findings of MCA Research Project 509 (Deakin 2005b).
+4. RELATIONSHIP BETWEEN STABILITY AND SAFETY The relationship between stability and safety is based on the findings of MCA Research Project 509 (Ref.1).
 This comprised model tests on a wide range of hull types and configurations including monohulls, catamarans and a trimaran, intact and damaged, upright and heeled.
 Tests were conducted at a range of wave heights, periods and headings to determine the minimum wave height to capsize for each configuration.
 The objective was to determine the level of safety provided by the IMO High Speed Craft Code minimum criteria, but the diverse range of hull forms were tested drifting freely and the results are believed to be applicable to all ship types.
 The range of positive stability was found to be the most important parameter in terms of vulnerability to capsize.
 Whilst requirements for minimum areas under the GZ curve ensure reasonable stability, these parameters did not correlate directly with vulnerability to capsize.
 It was concluded that the IMO criteria provide adequate stability in most cases, but they achieve it indirectly by assessing parameters that are usually related to the critical ones.
+The combination of parameters that was found to relate most closely to the minimum wave height required to capsize, was that defined on the x-axis of Figure 2, where: Range is the residual range of positive stability, RMmax is the maximum residual righting moment, and L, B are the overall length and beam.
+Note that these are residual stability data, after the application of any heeling moments, and so do not necessarily refer to the upright case.